poojasgupta/bird-malaria-uce-phylo/partitioned-analysis.md

 PartitionFinder.py /scratch/pg84794/UCE_run5/partitioned-analysis/partition-finder --raxml -p 20
 ```
-The program will output all the result files in a separate 'analysis' fodler.
+The program will output all the result files in a separate 'analysis' folder.
 Within this folder, you will find *best_scheme.txt* which contains the best-fit partitioning scheme to be used as input for different tree building programs (RAxML, MrBayes, IQtree).